Balen246/The-Wild-Oasis/README.md

-# Complete project with React and Supabase
+# Complete project with React and Supabase backend

 React project with ReactQuery , ReactRouter , StyledComponent , Supabase